In 2016, 15.6 million households (5% of U.S. households) were food insecure. In these households there were

 ► WHO DOES FOOD INSECURITY HURT THE MOST?

-The US Department of Agriculture conducts an annual survey on food insecurity in the US.
-It asks questions about household composition.
+The USDA conducts an annual survey on food insecurity in the U.S. It asks questions about household composition.
 From this survey we know that certain kinds of households have particularly high rates of food insecurity.

 Low and very low food security are particularly prevalent in households: